 This input variable is used only when running ABINIT in parallel and for Ground-State calculations.
 It controls the automatic determination of parameters related to parallel work distribution (if not imposed in input file).
-Given a total number of processors, ABINIT can find a suitable distribution that fill (when possible) all the different levels of parallelization.
-ABINIT can also determine
+Given a

-ABINIT tries to determine the best distribution of processors on the different parallelization levels taking into account their respective efficient

-• A simple heuristics is used
+- autoparal = 1 : automatic parallelization is on ABINIT tries to determine the best distribution of processors on the different parallelization levels taking into account their respective efficient - A simple heuristics is used